 Today, the still privately owned business has three restaurants in Manchester and one in central London serving food from East Asia including Thai, Malaysian, Indonesian and Vietnamese.

 Due to the nature of the cuisine on offer, fresh ingredients served quickly is a key part of its offer.
 And that’s where an organised kitchen is vital to ensure that optimum service is maintained at all times of the day and week.

-So, when Zonal Retail Data Systems announced it was looking to launch a kitchen management system, Kitchen iQ, that would integrate with Tampopo’s existing Aztec EPoS system, David and his team were very keen to be early adopters.
+So, when Zonal announced it was looking to launch a kitchen and service management system, Kitchen iQ, that would integrate with Tampopo’s existing Aztec EPoS system, David and his team were very keen to be early adopters.

 Kitchen iQ has been developed to improve speed and accuracy across the whole food delivery process, especially at times when kitchens are under pressure.
 This is where kitchen management systems, such as Kitchen iQ, come into their own as they get waiting and kitchen staff working in harmony to give customers what they want: good food served quickly and accurately.

 Once orders are taken, kitchen screens, which can be personalised to the needs of any operation, present the information in a clear and concise format.
 To further improve efficiency, orders are automatically routed to their correct cooking stations plus warning and alert times set, so that the kitchen is fully aware of progress.

 Colour coded screens indicate the status of orders and enables teams to move orders through different stages.
 As the orders progress, the system will page front of house teams to notify when orders are ready, improving communication.